lucas-mior/spoke_pluck_tension/README.md

 ## Spokes parameters
 You should set the spoke parameters in `spokes.py`.
 The most relevant are:
-- `SPOKE_DIAMETER`: Diameter of your spokes (currently only works for straight spokes).
+- `SPOKE_DIAMETER`: Diameter of your spokes (currently only works for plain gauge spokes).
 - `SPOKE_LENGTH`: Length of the spoke, from the nipple bottom until it crosses another spoke, if [interlaced](https://www.youtube.com/watch?v=-fX5mAOzJVU&pp=ugMICgJwdBABGAHKBRBzcG9rZXMgaW50ZXJsYWNl)), or until the hub flange (if not interlaced).